-Summary: Otakuthon is the best Anime convention in Canada.
+Summary: Otakuthon is still THE best Anime convention in Canada.
 Nuff said.
 While all the big U.S. conventions get all the attention (and rightfully so), Otakuthon shows we have some of the best to offer north of the border as well.

 If you live near Montreal, you need to take a trip and experience this awesome convention and fun city.
 And that’s what this Otakuthon guide is about!

 Date: Early-Mid August (August 11-13 in 2023)